phthom/IBMCloudPrivate/1-ICPInstallationLab.md

 # 2. Objectives

-In this workshop, you will prepare and install IBM Cloud Private (ICP) on a **single node** (host) running on a VM (thru VMware, Virtual Server in a Cloud or VirtualBox).
+In this first lab, you will prepare and install IBM Cloud Private (ICP) on a **single node** (host) running on a VM (thru VMware or it could be a Virtual Server in a Cloud or a VirtualBox).

 You will learn how to: